 Sticking Together Six Feet Apart: Testing the Effects of Social Distancing

-By Minoli Ediriweera, Sherwood High School, Olney, MD
+Minoli Ediriweera, Sherwood High School, Olney, Maryland, USA

 Social distancing - like many other precautions taken during a global pandemic, it is easier said than done.
 COVID-19 is spread by respiratory droplets through coughing or sneezing (Centers for Disease Control and Prevention, 2020, para.
 1).
 These droplets can land on someone nearby, so experts recommend practicing social distancing or self-isolation techniques to prevent contracting coronavirus.
 These methods include staying six feet apart from other individuals and staying home from work, school, and other large gatherings.